Yasin Aktay: Academic career

-Aktay got his Bachelor’s Degree in 1990, Master’s Degree in 1993 and PhD in 1997 from Department of Sociology at Middle East Technical University at Ankara.
-In 1999 he became an Associate Professor in the field of Applied Sociology and in 2005 a Professor in the field of Sociology of Institutions.
-He spent 20 years as an academician at Selçuk University (Konya) where he started as a research assistant in 1992.
+Aktay obtained his bachelor's degree in 1990, master's degree in 1993 and PhD in 1997 from the Department of Sociology at Middle East Technical University at Ankara.
+In 1999 he became an associate professor in the field of applied sociology and in 2005 a professor in the field of sociology of institutions.
+He spent 20 years as an academician at Selçuk University (Konya), where he started as a research assistant in 1992.
 He is now affiliated with and teaching in Ankara Yıldırım Bayazıt University, Department of Sociology.
-Aktay was teaching and doing researches at Utah University and University of Maine at Farmington between 2001-2004.
+Aktay was teaching and doing research at Utah University and University of Maine at Farmington between 2001 and 2004.

 He has been editing the Tezkire Journal of Social Science Thought and Politics that he founded with a group of his friends in 1991 and the Sivil Toplum Journal founded in 2002.
 He is also editorial member of the Journals Milel and Nihal and ReOrient: Critical Muslim Studies.
-Aktay managed a think-thank institute based in Ankara for four years: Institute for Strategic Thinking, where he is still an honorarium president.
+Aktay managed a think-tank institute based in Ankara for four years: Institute for Strategic Thinking, where he is still an honorarium president.

 Aktay is a sociologist at Selçuk University in Konya.
-He has authored several books related to political Islam.He is left-handed.
+He has authored several books related to political Islam.
+He is left-handed.